 The drought situation in Eastern Africa is of such scale now, that collaboration and alliances are absolutely necessary if we are to begin to reach those most vulnerable.
 At Transform Aid we hugely value Integral Alliance as our membership gives us the possibility to partner with fellow Integral Members and participate in a response in ways we have not been able to do in the past, especially in situations of this scale.”

-(In Australia Transform Aid are known as Baptist World Aid Australia - see their appeal here)
+(In Australia Transform Aid are known as Baptist World Aid Australia)

 Photo: Food for the Hungry